Review: Rapha Shadow jersey and bibs

 This also means that the fabric itself is waterproof and therefore it doesn’t require any three-layer lamination of the like that you would usually encounter on waterproof jackets and which while breathable to a point is not really breathable enough to allow the sweat to get through when you really start kicking it out.
 Rapha point out that due to a lack of membrane, water will eventually get through, but by that time it will keep you warm, in a similar manner to a wetsuit.
 That said, we didn’t experience any water breech during testing.

-Our initial outing in full Shadow mode was done in a temperature of 5 degrees, with a merino base layer, arm and leg warmers.
-It should be noted that at present there are no shadow arm or leg warmers so unless you find something equally water resistant you’re going to find your extremities at more risk of getting wet.
+Our initial outing in full Rapha Shadow mode was done in a temperature of 5 degrees, with a merino base layer, arm and leg warmers.
+It should be noted that at present there are no Rapha Shadow arm or leg warmers so unless you find something equally water resistant you’re going to find your extremities at more risk of getting wet.

 Considering the weather we remained remarkably comfortable throughout the 45 mile ride.
 The wind is effectively blocked and the rain is no issue whatsoever.
 We did however wish we were wearing a gilet - that temperature was as low as we would want to go without one and on subsequent, colder, outings the pro team rain gilet has been added.